 In Balancing Choices you decided whether you want to stop using, cut down, or use or maintain your present usage.
 Since meth can be particularly habit forming, here are some additional things you could consider.

 If you plan to reduce your meth use, as a first step it can be easier to stop completely until your cravings are under control.
 How long that takes depends on factors unique to you, but two months might be a good place to start.
 After that, think about the positive and negative effects meth had on your life before you decide to use again.

 If meth isn’t obviously causing any problems at the moment, this strategy can still be a risky strategy.
 Meth affects everyone differently so exactly how risky, depends on the level of use you intend to maintain.
-If you’re using meth more than once a month, you may not be giving your brain enough time to recover, which over the longer term could lead to problems and sooner or later you may find yourself using more, more often.
+If you’re using meth more than once a month, you may not be giving your brain enough time to recover.
+Over the longer term, this could lead to problems and sooner or later you may find yourself using more, more often.

 |Since last use||Symptoms|